Why Linguistics?

 What is linguistics?

-Linguistics is the scientific study of human language through exploring language structure, language variation, language change, the development of language, as well as through the exploration of the psychology and biology of language.
-Linguistics evaluates the different facets of language, like childhood acquisition of language, the sounds of language and the ways in which social groups use language.
-Memorial has the only linguistics department in Atlantic Canada and it is through their data-driven, theoretically informed inquiry into aboriginal languages that they explore variation and change in language and its acquisition.
+Linguistics is the scientific study of human language and includes investigation of language structure, language variation, language change, and the development of language, as well as exploration of the psychology and biology of language.
+Memorial has the only linguistics department in Atlantic Canada.
+The department focuses on data-driven, theoretically informed inquiry into Indigenous languages, language acquisition, and language variation and change.
 Memorial is host to exceptional in-house data archives, broad library holdings and state-of-the-art labs and analytical tools.

 What do linguistics students do?